pgroonga/pgroonga.github.io/reference/operators/prefix-search-v2.md

 `prefix` is a prefix to be found.
 It's `text` type.

 The second argument is set only NULL.
-The second argument is set only NULL.
 Because this signature is not for optimizing search score.

-index_name is an index name of the corresponding PGroonga index.
+`index_name` is an index name of the corresponding PGroonga index.
 It's text type.

 It's for using the same search options specified in PGroonga index in sequential search.